Sydney-Informatics-Hub/training.artemis.python/_episodes/02-array-jobs.md

 ## Some terminology
 The multiprocessing library was designed to break down the Global Interpreter Lock (GIL) that limits one thread to control python interpreter.
 In Python, the things that are occurring simultaneously are called by different names (thread, task, process).
 While they all fall under the definition of concurrency (multiple things happening anaologous to different trains of thought) - only multiprocessing actually runs these trains of thought at literally the same time.
 We'll only cover multiprocessing that assist in cpu bound operations - but keep in mind others exist and could be useful for IO bound operations (like reading files from the internet - files etc).

+Some basic concepts in the multiprocessing library are:
+1. the ```Pool(processes)``` object creates a pool of processes. processes is the number of worker processes to use (i.e python interpreters).
+If processes is None then the number returned by os.cpu_count() is used.
+2. The ```map(function,list)``` attribute of this object uses the pool to map a defined function to a list/iterator object

+To implement multiprocessing in its basic form, you can implement the below in ipython

 ~~~
 from multiprocessing import Pool